 He opened his eyes to a nurse in white.

-Obediently, he swallowed two more snowy pills.
+Obediently, he swallowed his medication and two more snowy pills.

 Alone in Elise’s office, George talked with his father.